Back in January (2018) I was doing some research for an eBook focused on the topic of worm castings.

 Bottom-line…YES (absolutely), your choice of parent materials can have a major impact on the nutrient profile of the finished castings.
 But how much of an effect, and whether or not this is something we can consistently “engineer” based on the types of food mixes we create, is still not fully understood.

-Microbiology – as weird as it may sound, having studied a LOT of microbiology in university, along with a lot of reading relating to the microbiology of vermicomposting, I almost feel like the more I read, the more I realize how little I really know. lol
+Microbiology – as weird as it may sound, having studied a lot of microbiology in university, along with a lot of reading relating to the microbiology of vermicomposting, I almost feel like the more I read, the more I realize how little I (and we all) really know!

 This is yet another controversial topic, so I will choose my words carefully – but my advice for anyone interested in assessing castings based on basic microscopic examination is to (please) tread lightly.
 Be careful about what sorts of conclusions you reach about a material based solely on what you see through the lens.